wadpac/GGIR/docs/reference/GGIR.md

 ### params_cleaning

-A list of parameters used across all GGIR parts releated to masking or imputing data, abbreviated as \\cleaning\\.
+A list of parameters used across all GGIR parts related to masking or imputing data, abbreviated as \\cleaning\\.

 - do.imp: